Joe Gomez and Jack Butland set for England recalls by Gareth Southgate in Thursday's squad announcement

-England face Brazil and Belgium in friendlies at Wembley next week ahead of Euro 2024; Joe Gomez has played 11 times for England, but not since October 2020; Rangers' Jack Butland last played for his country in September 2018
+Find out Gareth Southgate's squad live on Sky Sports from 2pm; England face Brazil and Belgium in friendlies at Wembley next week ahead of Euro 2024; Joe Gomez last played for England in October 2020; Rangers' Jack Butland last played for his country in September 2018

 Liverpool defender Joe Gomez is set to be named in the England squad for the first time in four years, with Rangers goalkeeper Jack Butland, who hasn't played for England for more than five years, expected to be included too.